-- Which turns you on more: your beautiful wife or the vibrator that’s going off in your pocket?
+- Which turns you on more: your beautiful wife or the phone that’s going off in your pocket?

 - Are you thinking so much about the client who’s screaming for help that you can’t see your own children are doing the same?

-Gag me with a spoonfull of depression why don’t you?
+Gag me with a spoonful of depression why don’t you?

 One problem with the concept of Work/Life Balance is that it inherently implies an imbalance and this, in turn, can misguide you into thinking negatively about your work.
 Especially when your plate is really full, your manager’s urging you to finish it, and the dish of the day is all beets and broccoli.
 The concept suggests a scale upon which two separate and distinct things are compared – as if that slash between Work and Life is a line in the sand that you should not have crossed – only you have crossed and now you’re screwed.

 But work and life are not two separate things.
 According to somebody on the Internet who has the quote that supports my argument, we spend at least 33% of our lives working – some of us as much as 50%.
 Now, who in the hell wants to cut a 33% slice out of their life and call it the part that’s ‘not life‘?
 Oh, that piece is rotten; just throw it away.
 What are we trying to say here?
 That it’s common and perfectly normal for your job to suck?
 And as long as you balance that suckiness with not-suckiness, you’ll be OK?